-The course provides information to help coaches understand and use mental tools such as goal setting, imagery, relaxation, energy management, focus, stress management, and self-talk to help athletes perform better.
-Additionally, how the communication style of the coach, the motivational makeup of the athlete, and other social psychological variables can impact performance.
+The course provides information to help coaches understand and use mental tools such as goal setting, imagery, relaxation, energy management, focus, stress management, and self-talk to help athletes

 PE 507.
 Adapted Physical Education, 3 hours, Offered Fall

 This course is designed to prepare educators and those who work with individuals with special needs to meet the physical, motor, personal, social, and learning needs of children with disabilities in the public schools and various settings.
 Upon completion of this course, students will have an in-depth understanding of designing physical education/activity programs to meet the needs of individuals with a variety of disabilities.